 Cherry Blossom Festival

-This annual citywide event celebrates the gift of the 3,000 cherry trees from the city of Tokyo to the people of Washington, D.C.
-There will be daily international cultural performances, sporting events, arts and crafts demonstrations and plenty more.
+Celebrate the cherry trees as they blossom around Washington, D.C., with daily international cultural performances, sporting events, arts and crafts demonstrations and plenty more.
 Washington, D.C.
-877-44BLOOM; www.nationalcherryblossomfestival.org.
+877-44BLOOM; www.nationalcherryblossomfestival.org

 Taste of Solomons

 Sample culinary creations from the restaurants in Solomons, Md., during this annual culinary festival.
 Solomons, Md.
 11 a.m.-4 p.m.